koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
-  -a, --app string                              App
+  -a, --app string                              Service application
-      --checks strings                          HTTP healthcheck (<port>:http:<path>) and TCP healthcheck (<port>:tcp) - Available for "WEB" service only
+      --checks strings                          Update service healthchecks (available for services of type "web" only)
+                                                For HTTP healthchecks, use the format <PORT>:http:<PATH>, for example --checks 8080:http:/health
+                                                For TCP healthchecks, use the format <PORT>:tcp, for example --checks 8080:tcp
+                                                To delete a healthcheck, use !PORT, for example --checks '!8080'
       --docker string                           Docker image
       --docker-args strings                     Docker args
       --docker-command string                   Docker command
       --docker-entrypoint strings               Docker entrypoint
       --docker-private-registry-secret string   Docker private registry secret
+      --env strings                             Update service environment variables using the format KEY=VALUE, for example --env FOO=bar
-      --env strings                             Environment variables, e.g. --env FOO=bar, or --env FOO=@bar to use the value of the secret bar
+                                                To use the value of a secret as an environment variable, specify the secret name preceded by @, for example --env FOO=@bar
+                                                To delete an environment variable, prefix its name with '!', for example --env '!FOO'
       --git string                              Git repository
       --git-branch string                       Git branch
       --git-build-command string                Buid command (legacy, prefer git-buildpack-build-command)